Published on 22 November 2021

 Selective serotonin reuptake inhibitors (SSRI) are one of the antidepressant classes which help treat major depressive episodes.

-Trazodone belongs to a group of antidepressants; thus, see more about it in detail
+Trazodone belongs to a group of antidepressants; thus, see more about it in detail.

 What is Trazodone (Desyrel)?

 It helps in improving the mood, appetite, and energy level while at the same time decreasing the anxiety and insomnia related to depression.
-It is not available over the counter though you can buy Trazodone online from certified online pharmacy.
+It is not available over the counter though you can buy Trazodone online from a certified pharmacy.

 Dosing Information In Adults: